openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 ## Pump capabilities with AAPS
 * All loop functionality supported (SMB, TBR etc)
 * Automatic DST and timezone handling
-* Extended bolus not supported by AAPS driver
+* Extended bolus is not supported by AAPS driver

 ## Hardware and Software Requirements
 * **Compatible Medtrum pump base and reservoir patches**